 What is Pro:Idiom?

-Content protection was not a huge issue for standard definition hotel television systems during the analog era, but as hotels move towards high definition (HD) content providers have required digital rights management to protect their signal.
+Content protection was not an issue for standard definition hotel television systems during the analog era and Pro:Idiom encryption was not needed.
+As satellite and cable TV providers and hotels have moved to TV systems that provide fully digital, high definition (HD) signal, content providers have required digital rights management to protect their intellectual property, the movies and shows your guests are watching.

 Today the high definition television signal you receive on your Hotel TV System from the satellite or cable TV provider is 100% digital.
 That digital television content is easily pirated if the signal is not encrypted.